pjmagee/vision/README.md

 * implement /insights/frameworks/
 * implement /insights/versions/{vId}

+* implement disabling/ignoring a Repository (could be legacy that we do not care about)

 * Integration tests should use Docker for API integration with: TeamCity, Jenkins & Bitbucket
+* Rename CICD's to Pipelines (Teamcity pipelines, Azure Pipelines, Jenkins Pipelines, etc etc)